Follow Us:

 Step B: Sign-Off the Certificate

 Once the Certificate of Location is signed and officially stamped, package up the entire original paper notebook and send it back to Australia using a tracked, secure international courier service (like DHL or FedEx).
-Never trust this booklet to standard international post—if the physical document is lost in transit, recovering your deposit becomes an absolute nightmare.
+Never trust this booklet to standard international post—if the physical document is lost in transit, recovering your deposit becomes an absolute nightmare, if not impossible.
+(Say goodbye to your $5000)

-Important UK Re-Registration Catch Remember, the Australian carnet requires the vehicle to maintain active domestic registration in Australia up to the exact date of discharge.
-If you plan to keep the vehicle in the UK or Europe long-term after your bond is released, you must immediately transition the rig onto UK classic plates or a local registry system to avoid operating a legally stranded vehicle.
+Important UK Re-Registration Catch Remember, the Australian carnet requires the vehicle to maintain active domestic registration in Australia up to the exact date of discharge, so keep the Rego current in Australia the whole time.
+If you plan to keep the vehicle in the UK or Europe long-term after your bond is released, you must immediately transition the registration onto UK classic plates or a local registry system to avoid operating a legally stranded vehicle.

 The 2026 Bond Shock